Understanding Restricted Building Work in Auckland

 RBW includes anything that directly affects:

-· Structure – framing, load-bearing walls, beams, foundations.
+Structure – framing, load-bearing walls, beams, foundations.

-· Weather tightness – cladding, windows, doors, flashings.
+Weather tightness – cladding, windows, doors, flashings.

-· Certain fire-safety and bracing elements – particularly in multi-unit housing.
+Certain fire-safety and bracing elements – particularly in multi-unit housing.

 In practice, this covers things like:

-· Removing or altering load-bearing walls
+Removing or altering load-bearing walls

-· Recladding or cutting into cladding
+Recladding or cutting into cladding

-· Extending your home or converting a garage to living space
+Extending your home or converting a garage to living space

-· Building decks over 1.5m high
+Building decks over 1.5m high

-Who can complete Restricted Building Work?
+Who Can Complete Restricted Building Work?

 Restricted Building Work (RBW) must be designed, carried out, or supervised by a Licensed Building Practitioner (LBP).

-What is an Licensed Building Practitioner (LBP)
+What is a Licensed Building Practitioner (LBP)?

 This licence system was introduced to improve building quality and accountability.
 It ensures that only those with the right skills, knowledge, and experience can legally perform the work that is critical to a home’s structure and weathertightness (RBW).